AdobeDocs/analytics-learn.en/help/integrations/experience-cloud/improved-experience-cloud-audience-publishing.md

 ---
 title: Improved Experience Cloud Audience Publishing
-description: Learn publish audiences (segments) and make them available faster than ever.
+landing-page-description: Learn publish audiences (segments) and make them available faster than ever.
-seo-description: Improvements have been made to Experience Cloud Audience Publishing.
+description: Improvements have been made to Experience Cloud Audience Publishing.
 You can now publish audiences (segments) and make them available six times faster, reducing the current latency time from 48 hours to approximately 8 hours, and possibly faster, depending on traffic and segment size.
 feature: integration with experience cloud
 topics:
 audience: analyst